MdAshiqurRahman98/MdAshiqurRahman98/README.md

 ## Hi there,

-### I am CSE graduate.
-I have completed my graduation at Green University of Bangladesh.
+### I am Md Ashiqur Rahman.
+I am CSE graduate.
+I have completed my graduation in BSc in Computer Science and Engineering at Green University of Bangladesh.
 <br>

 ## :computer: Tools & Technologies that I Know